Assembly Bill 75 – 2022 School Bond

 AB 75 (O’Donnell) was passed by the Assembly Higher Education Committee on April 22nd with strong support from the community college community.
 The measure will next be heard by the Assembly Appropriations Committee in the next few weeks.

 Senate Bill 22 – 2022 Higher Education Bond

-SB 22 (Glazer) is the 2022 higher education bond vehicle, which passed its first hearing in the Senate Education Committee in March.
-CCFC communicated support in moving the conversation forward while seeking changes in the bill that would increase local bonding capacity while addressing concerns which hindered Proposition 13, the 2020 state school bond that was rejected by voters.
-CCFC has expressed concern that language in SB 22 creates unnecessary risk and is working with the bill’s author to create a positive path forward.
+SB 22 (Glazer) was heard in the Senate Appropriations Committee on April 19th and has been placed on the Suspense File, which will be taken up later in May.
+CCFC continues to communicate support, moving the conversation forward while seeking changes in the bill that would increase local bonding capacity while addressing concerns which hindered Proposition 13, the 2020 state school bond that was rejected by voters.

 CCFC Legislative Advocate